[Rev. 6/2/2018 3:06:06 PM--2017]

 (1) An order binding a guardian of the estate binds the person whose estate the guardian controls.

-(2) An order binding a guardian of the person binds the ward if no separate guardian of the estate of the ward has been appointed.
+(2) An order binding a guardian of the person binds the protected person if no separate guardian of the estate of the protected person has been appointed.

 (3) An order binding a trustee binds beneficiaries of the trust in a proceeding to probate a will establishing or adding to the trust, to review the acts or accounts of a previous fiduciary, or involving creditors or other third parties.